atxarib99/guiltyspark/README.md

 pip install asciiplot
 ```

-# Note

-Currently the application is just hard coded to listen to my computers cpu temp values.
-I am still building it out.

 # Usage

 A primary usage I want to use this for is logging parameters on my RaspberryPi such as CPU temp, CPU Throttling, etc. Once I get a database instacne running on it, I will register another monitor(s) to log some of those items.